Your web browser is outdated and may be insecure

 The RCN recommends using an updated browser such as Microsoft Edge or Google Chrome

-NMC: Readmission or practicing whilst lapsed
+NMC: Readmission or practising whilst lapsed

 Introduction

-Start to gather your evidence such as new direct debit mandates or proof that you’ve updated your details with the NMC.
+Start to gather your evidence, such as new direct debit mandates or proof that you’ve updated your details with the NMC.
 This may help if your employer conducts an investigation, or decides to suspend or take disciplinary action against you.
 Contact us if your employer takes any of these actions.

 If you’re asked for a written statement, follow our guidance and contact us to have the statement checked before submitting it.
+You may also find our guidance on writing a reflection for the NMC useful.

 Before starting the readmission process, read the NMC guidance in full.